dotnet-state-machine/stateless/README.md

 Visual Studio 2015 is required to build this project.

 ## Project Goals

-Stateless is a base for exploration of generic and functional programming to drive workflow in .NET.

 This page is an almost-complete description of Stateless, and its explicit aim is to remain minimal.